MyLittleWallpaper/WallpaperChanger/README.md

 ### Favourites

 To be able to switch between favourite wallpapers randomly, API token is needed.
-This can be found from [account settings](http://www.mylittlewallpaper.com/c/all/account).
+This can be found in [account settings](http://www.mylittlewallpaper.com/c/all/account).

 An example for settings can be found in settings.example.fav.ini